If you had problem payday loans and are wondering if you can now reclaim any money, this page tries to answer your questions.

 I have been insolvent (bankrupt or IVA or DRO) does this matter?

-A simple answer is you probably shouldn’t bother to make a claim if you have been bankrupt or in an IVA (though a current legal case may change this for IVAs) and for a DRO you must not make a claim or it could be revoked.
-This is the same situation as for as for PPI claims.
+A simple answer is you probably shouldn’t bother to make a claim if you are now or every have been bankrupt or in an IVA and if you are currently in a DRO you must not make a claim or it could be revoked.

 If I make a claim now, will I still be able to get more payday loans?

-If you are currently relying on payday loans, you need to step back and take advice on how to sort this out because getting more loans is digging you deeper into a hole.
-I suggest talking to StepChange about your whole situation, see How to escape from the payday loan trap for more information.
+If you are currently relying on payday loans, you need to step back and take advice on how to sort this out because getting more loans is digging you deeper into a hole, see How to escape from the payday loan trap for more information.
 You can still make a claim for a refund for the unaffordable loans you have already had, but you shouldn’t take out any more that you know you can’t repay.

 How do I make a claim?